yoriyuki-aist/cspe/README.md

 ### STOP

-This singleton object represents a process which is already terminated.
+This singleton object represents a deadlock.

 ### Failure

 Failure is a new construct to adapt CSP for event monitoring.
 Failure represents a process which is already failed to accept a event.
-Failure is used to show that an event never happens.
+Failure is used to show that the state which leads to Failure should not happens.

 ### CSPE